GeForce RTX 4090, everything we know at the moment

 The performance values should be more or less in the ranges that we have seen with the releases of previous generations.
 By this I mean that the GeForce RTX 4090 is most likely exceed between 45% and 60%Depending on the game and the resolution used, the performance of the GeForce RTX 3090, while the GeForce RTX 4080 should be 20-30% more powerful than RTX 3090, also depending on each game and the resolution.
 Lastly, the GeForce RTX 4070 should be more or less at the level of the GeForce RTX 3080 Ti.

 Talking about the price of current graphics cards is very complicated, so imagine how difficult it is for me to assess the possible cost that the GeForce RTX 4090 will have.
-Limiting myself to the possible MSRP, I think NVIDIA will follow the line we saw with the GeForce RTX 3090, and that therefore this new top of the range will be a little more expensive than the previous model, which leads me to place myself in the range of 1,699 to 1,899 dollars.
+Limiting myself to the possible recommended retail price, I think NVIDIA will follow the line we saw with the GeForce RTX 3090, and therefore that new top of the range will be a little more expensive than the previous model, which leads me to place myself in the range of 1,699 to 1,899 dollars.
 I can be wrong, but I don’t think that by long.

 It goes without saying that, if the current situation continues, the selling price of next-generation graphics cards could be higher than recommended price, as we have already seen in the current generation due to the shortage of semiconductors, the problems in the distribution chain and the speculation experienced by the resale and second-hand market.